DamiFuma02/3d_SurvivalGame/README.md

 ## 4. Picking up Items

-> Use a prefab to define the items to pick up
+> Use a prefab to define the items to pick up and add InteractableObject.cs script

 * Create a second Box Collider with "isTrigger=true" per usare OnTrigger per capire se il player è vicino all'oggetto
 * Edit > Project Settings > Phyisics > Query Trigger disabled in order to raycast only the first smaller default Box Collider in the prefab
+* for each pickable item there must exist a 2d version (InventoryItem)
+* when picking the item, the InventorySystem handles the case in which the inventory is full and creates a gameObject on the ground with the remaining drops not added to the inventory
+* if the item isn't pickable, decrease the health and then drop the item

 ## 5. Inventory System UI